snehadas/snehadas.github.io/_pages/about.md

 * **Low-resource ML**: In my ideal world, a system that works for one should work for all.
 How to ensure that models work with high-fidelity under resource (data, compute) constraints?

 I work with multi-sensory data, that includes speech and audio, biosignals and visual data modalities, with applications in (mental) healthcare.
 That said, after years of working with speech signals, it is still one of my favorite signal modalities :-) My research incorporates shared perspective from signal processing, statistics, machine-learning.
 Equity, accessibility are inclusivity are (usually) the undertones in my research.

+{% color red "This text is red" %}

 <!--
 I am also interested in questions on ‘AI-alignment’ at the intersection of technical and non-technical perspectives., alongside AI-safety and reliability, providing the foundational grounding and direction to my research.
 -->